Bizovi/decision-making/README.md

 ## Lecture 3: Simulation and Refactoring

+| ![Influence DAG](docs/img/output.svg)| ![PMF](docs/img/L3_visual_communication.png)|
+|:--:|:--:|
+| **(Fig.1) - How many people will show up to safari?** [notebook here](https://github.com/Bizovi/decision-making/blob/main/playground/01_tourism.ipynb)| **(Fig.2) - We discussed the importance of visual storytelling:** relevance, persuasiveness,truthfulness, and aesthetics.

+### Conceptual Understanding

 - DAGs
 - Python environments, modules, packages, jupyter notebook
 - Functional programming

-| ![Influence DAG](docs/img/output.svg)| ![PMF](docs/img/L3_visual_communication.png)|
-|:--:|:--:|
-| **(Fig.1) - How many people will show up to safari?** [notebook here](https://github.com/Bizovi/decision-making/blob/main/playground/01_tourism.ipynb)| **(Fig.2) - We discussed the importance of visual storytelling:** relevance, persuasiveness,truthfulness, and aesthetics.
+### Engineering and applications
+- conda
+- jupyter
+- numpy
+- pandas
+- matplotlib

+### Reading and Practice

 First, you have to be confident and comfortable with your local development tooling.
 Invest an hour to understand conda and type in the commands -- benefit a decade ahead!